silviaCerby/gitbook/docs/support_and_use_cases/troubleshooting/troubleshooting-try-going-manual-message.md

 ---
-description: This article describes how to log in manually to your account when the Cerby browser extension cannot complete the automatic login.
+description: "This article describes how to log in manually to your account when the Cerby browser extension cannot complete the automatic login."
 intercom_id: 8350176
 ---